cbattlegear/ArcSqlMigrationAssessmentAggregation/README.md

 - **Total Cores**: Numbers of cores configured for the indicated SQL Hostname/Instance.

-- **Max Memory (MB)**: Total RAM configured for the indicated SQL Hostname/Instance in MegaBytes.
+- **Max Memory (MB)**: Total RAM configured for the indicated SQL Hostname/Instance in Megabytes.

-- **Database Size (MB)**: Sum of all databases sizes in for the indicated SQL Hostname/Instance in MegaBytes.
+- **Database Size (MB)**: Sum of all databases sizes in for the indicated SQL Hostname/Instance in Megabytes.

 - **HA Enabled**: Indicated server is utilizing Always On or Failover Cluster Instances (FCI).